 - 1. Make sure that there is a charged battery in the transmitter. - 2.
 Make sure the Active E-STOP push-button is pressed in (activated). - 3.
 Make sure no motion push-buttons are depressed. - 4.
 Insert the key into the key switch and turn to the ON position.
 The power LED flashes red to indicate power is on, and the transmitter is going through a self-check.
 If the transmitter passes the self-check, the power LED flashes green. - 5.
-Pull out the Active E-STOP push-button to provide power to the mainline contactor.
+Pull out the Active E-STOP push-button and press the START/HORN push-button to provide power to the mainline contactor.

 The transmitter is now ready for use.